dpretet/svut/README.md

 - `-compile-only`: just compile the testbench, don't execute it
 - `-run-only`: just execute the testbench, if no executable found, also build it

+All these arguments are common for both the simulators.

 # Tutorial